The Phoenix Institute 2018 Notre Dame Summer Seminar for the Study of Western Institutions June 30th - July 28th

 - Two mandatory courses to be attended by all students;

-- A program of academic and cultural activities designed to mark the 30th Anniversary of the first Phoenix summer course; and
+- A program of academic and cultural activities; and

 - The Gerhard Niemeyer Graduation Seminar, to be attended by all third year students.

 The Opening Seminar is designed to provide a proper introduction to the summer course as a whole.
 Students will meet their professors, classmates and coordinators; review the calendar of curricular and extra-curricular activities; learn all they need to know about life at Notre Dame; etc. The Seminar will take place in the morning of Sunday, July 1st.
 Participation in the Opening Seminar is compulsory for all students.

 Dr. V. Bradley Lewis

 Associate Professor, School of Philosophy